 { \textbf{Methods}}

 {\textbf{Experimental methods }}

-The output of a linearly-polarized fiber laser with a central wavelength of 1030 nm, a pulse energy of 1 mJ, and a pulse duration of 50 fs at a repetition rate of 50 kHz is divided into two beams with a 85/15 beam splitter and fed into an interferometer with a Mach-Zehnder configuration.
-The main 85 percent (pump arm) is focused into an argon gas jet for high-harmonic generation (HHG) with a plano-convex lens with a focal length of 500 mm.
-A 200-$\mu$m aluminum foil is used to filter the incoming infrared beam as well as the lower harmonics which results in the XUV spectrum shown schematically in Fig. S2 \textbf{c} in supplementary material.
-In the main text only a small region of the spectrum is shown for illustration purposes (see main text Fig. 2a.
+The output of a linearly-polarized fiber laser with a central wavelength of \unit[1030]{nm}, a pulse energy of \unit[1]{mJ}, and a pulse duration of \unit[50]{fs} at a repetition rate of \unit[50]{kHz} is divided into two beams with a 85/15 beam splitter and fed into an interferometer with a Mach-Zehnder configuration.

+The main 85 percent (pump arm) is focused into an argon gas jet for high-harmonic generation (HHG) with a plano-convex lens with a focal length of \unit[500]{mm}.
+A \unit[200]{$\mu$m} aluminum foil is used to filter the incoming infrared beam as well as the lower harmonics which results in the XUV spectrum shown schematically in Fig. S2 \textbf{c} in the supplementary material.
+In the main text only a small region of the spectrum is shown for illustration purposes.

 The remaining 15 percent (probe arm) is delayed in time by changing the length of the probe arm of the interferometer using a controllable piezoelectric linear translation stage.
-An iris is used to reduced the IR probe intensity to roughly $2\times 10^{11}$ $W/cm^2$ in order to avoid higher order photon-induced transitions during the experiment.
+An iris is used to reduced the IR probe intensity to roughly $2\times 10^{11}$ $\mbox{W/cm}^2$ in order to avoid higher order photon-induced transitions during the experiment.

 Both arms are recombined and focused using a grazing-incidence 2f-2f toroidal mirror into a supersonic gas jet of randomly-oriented cooled $H_2$ molecules inside a reaction microscope (cold target recoil ion momentum spectroscopy (COLTRIMS))\cite{DORNER200095} where the background pressure is kept below $2\times 10^{-10}$ mbar.
 Both ions and electrons are guided towards position-sensitive detectors with the help of an electric field.
 A homogeneous magnetic field is also used to reach a $4\pi$-electron-detection efficiency.
-Momentum distributions of ions and electrons are obtained using the time of flight and the hit position on the detectors resulting in 3D momentum distributions which reveal the full kinematic information about the dissociation channels for each event.
-For an overview of the setup see Fig. S1 in the supplementary material.